ninayujiri/tinyApp/README.md

 A full stack web app built with Node and Express that allows users to shorten long URLs (à la bit.ly).

+## User Stories

+As an avid twitter poster,
+I want to be able to shorten links so that I can fit more non-link text in my tweets.

+As a twitter reader,
+I want to be able to visit sites via shortened links, so that I can read interesting content.

 ## Final Product

 !["Screenshot of Login page"](https://github.com/ninayujiri/tinyApp/blob/master/docs/login-page.png?raw=true)